fluttercommunity/import_sorter/README.md

 ## 🙋‍♀️🙋‍♂️ Contributing

 All contributions are welcome!
-Just make sure that its not an already existing issue or pull request
+Just make sure that its not an already existing issue or pull request.